The Five SeaSuns Bed and Breakfast Inn

 This historic home was built in 1926 by attorney, Thomas F. Trumbull, as a showcase in a new era of construction.
 The Dutch Colonial design provided for more open stairways and plentiful windows allowing natural lighting throughout the home.
 It was one of the first homes in Port Angeles to boast of having two full bathrooms in the upstairs.

 The pergola on the south side of the home was a part of the original construction and provided the perfect spot for Mrs. Trumbull to entertain the society ladies of Port Angeles for afternoon tea.
-You can still enjoy a cup of tea and one of Caroline's pastries or cookies under the pergola today while enjoying the waterfall and ponds.
+You can still enjoy a cup of tea and one of Caroline's pastries or cookies under the pergola today while relaxing in the gardens and enjoying the waterfall and ponds.

 He later became a circuit judge and we are told was always uncomfortable in owning the home, feeling that it was too ostentatious for his position in the community since the home was completed shortly before the Great Depression.

 The home sold in the mid-40’s to the Smith family who owned the “Soda Pop Factory” and the ice plant.
-They continued to be a “place to be invited” in the community with large backyard barbeques for their closest 100 family and friends.
+The house continued to be a “place to be invited” in the community with large backyard barbeques for their closest 100 family and friends.

-The home remained in their family until 1994, when Bob and Jan Harbick purchased it and lovingly restored it to once again be “the place to be” in Port Angeles.
-They opened their home as a B&B in 1996 and shared its elegance and charm with their guests for nearly 20 years before retiring in early 2016.
+The home remained in their family until 1994, when Bob and Jan Harbick purchased it and lovingly restored it and decorated it with lovely period antiques.
+They also built the 5th room, the Indian Summer Carriage Suite.
+They opened their home as a bed and breakfast in 1996 and shared its elegance and charm with their guests for 20 years before retiring in early 2016.